 So naturally, it is the oldest part of the City of Las Vegas—its historic center and original gambling district.
-Today, it is also the city's rejuvenated central business district and the beating heart of the famous gaming and resort mecca in Nevada’s Mojave Desert.
+Today, it is also the city's rejuvenated central business district and the beating heart of the famous gaming and resorts mecca in Nevada’s Mojave Desert.

 The district is home to a multitude of businesses, government buildings, and tourist attractions— namely the great cheap food and free entertainment of the Fremont Street Experience, the pulsating Viva Vision shows, the new Las Vegas City Hall, the Smith Center for the Performing Arts, and dozens of outdoor concerts, casinos, restaurants, bars, shops, and art galleries.
 It has become a popular hangout for both Las Vegas locals and visitors looking to get away from the mega-resorts on the Strip.